 Who should not tan?

-There are some individuals who should not attempt to tan at all and must protect their skin carefully from excess sunlight.
+Some individuals should not attempt to tan at all and must protect their skin carefully from excess sunlight.
 This includes people who have or have had skin cancer and individuals with immune system conditions.
 This is because overexposure to the sun can weaken the immune system and possibly worsen certain viruses and illnesses.

 Are tanning beds safer than being in the sun?